galgantar/standard-deviants/index.markdown

 # Virality factors

+TODO: talk about link aggregation, the largest post has 167 outdegree (eg links 167 other posts).

 As before we use the `virality_rss` metric to define whether the post is viral or not.
 Explain the theory behind logistic regression.
 Train logistic regression use `smf.logreg` on the features that we have (post length), LIWC, ... visualize the coefficients, p-values